Ashwagandha Side Effects

 - It may not be safe during pregnancy or breastfeeding, or for people with prostate cancer.

 If you want a broader overview of the supplement itself, see our ashwagandha guide.
+For a structured risk-by-risk route, use the Ashwagandha Safety and Stress-Sleep Map.
 If you are already having symptoms and are unsure what to do, start with when to talk to a clinician.

 What is clearly known